LIONH456/SU12_Ecommerce_Django_NAK/DOCKER_DEPLOYMENT_GUIDE.md

 You should see:
 - ✅ `Dockerfile` - Recipe for building app container
-- ✅ `docker-compose.yml` - Configuration for all containers
+- ✅ `docker compose.yml` - Configuration for all containers
 - ✅ `.env.example` - Template for environment variables
 - ✅ `requirements.txt` - Python dependencies
 - ✅ `manage.py` - Django management script